BillSchultzOES/oes-sop-public/README.md

-This is the repository for statistical standard operating procedures for the OES.
+This repository contains the Standard Operating Procedure for the statistical analysis done by the Office of Evaluation Sciences in the US General Services Administration.
 Currently in R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
+This version of the OES SOP was built using `R` 4.2.1 (2022-06-23 ucrt), `RStudio` 1.2.1335, and `pandoc` 2.6.
+Math is rendered using the `katex` package 1.4.1.

 # Package management

 To control package versions used in the SOP, we're currently relying on [renv](https://rstudio.github.io/renv/articles/renv.html).
 See that vignette for more details on what `renv` does and how it works.

 Briefly, `renv` maintains a curated set packages local to this R project.
 The file "renv.lock" (the "lock file") contains a snapshot of the packages that should be used to compile the SOP, along with the version we want of each.
 You'll need to use `renv` to install the right packages and build the SOP on your machine, or add any new packages for use in one of the chapters.
-But this doesn't actually make updating the SOP much more complicated.
+But this doesn't make updating the SOP much more complicated.

 After cloning the most recent version of this repository onto your machine, opening the project should prompt `renv` to automatically install itself.
 After this, running `renv::restore` while the R project is open will automatically prepare the right set of packages/versions in the project directory on your machine, based on the instructions from the lock file.
 If you run into a message saying `renv` isn't activated yet when trying to restore from the lock file, run `renv::activate` or `renv::load`.